s2n-cnit/nfvcl-ng/docs/source/blueprints/5gcores/5gcore_blue_creation.md

 ```

 - In the `network_endpoints` section:
-  - `mgt` is the management network.
+  - `mgt` is the management network, used when the UPF/Router is a VM.
-  - `wan` is the network on which the K8s load balancer will assign the addresses to the core network functions.
-  - `n3` the N3 network for UPF <-> gNB connection.
+  - `n2` is the network used for AMF <-> gNB connection.
-  - `n6` the N6 network for UPF <-> internet connection.
+  - `n4` is the network used for SMF <-> UPF connection.
 - The `dnn` and `net_name` fields in `data_nets` section can be chosen as desired, but it must be the same for both.
   Furthermore, when you create a UERANSIM blueprint you must set the field `apn` equal to `dnn` and `net_name` value.
 - Dnn `cidrs` must not overlap.
 - In the `areas` section for each are you need to set:
-  - `upf.type`: the UPF implementation to deploy in this area, currently you can choose between `sdcore_upf` and `oai_upf`, beware that using an UPF implementation different from the core may not work.
+  - `upf.type`: the UPF implementation to deploy in this area, currently you can choose between:
+    - `sdcore_upf`
+    - `oai_upf`
+    - `oai_upf_k8s`: This is the UPF implementation for the OAI blueprint deployed in a K8s cluster.
+    - `free5gc_upf`

+    NFVCL will configure every Core and UPF combination but mixing the implementations may not work.
   - `networks`:
     - `n3`: The network to use for user plane data between gNB and UPF (going through the router)
     - `n6`: The network to use for user plane data between UPF and internet (going through the router)
     - `gnb`: The network between gNB and Router

+Some networks have a `type` field, this is used to specify the network type, currently supported types are `MULTUS` and `LB` (LoadBalancer), the `type` field is ignored when the component is not deployed on k8s.
+> ⚠️ Mixing the network types may not work.
+>
+> Currently not all implementations support Multus, only `oai`

 For more details about the networks check 5G topology TODO